jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/general/cosmology.md

 #### Saugra

 Saugra, also known as the great torment, is a prison for those who have caused great suffering.
-It is a place of punishment, where armies of devils constantly fie to inflict ever greater torments on those who are sent there.
+It is a place of punishment, where armies of devils constantly vie to inflict ever greater torments on those who are sent there.

 #### Perpetuum